 Think about why your employer has said that the adjustment you requested was not possible.
 If you disagree, email them.

-- Suggest ways the impact of the changes you’re asking for could be reduced.
+Suggest ways to reduce the impact of the changes.

 Consider alternative adjustments